-Corporate guarantees are initially recognised in the standalone financial statements (within "other non-financial liabilities") at fair value, being the notional commission.
-Subsequently, the liability is measured at the higher of the amount of loss allowance determined as per impairment requirements of Ind AS 109 and the amount recognised less cumulative amortisation.
+Corporate guarantees are initially recognized in the standalone financial statements (within "other non-financial liabilities") at fair value, being the notional commission.
+Subsequently, the liability is measured at the higher of the amount of loss allowance determined as per impairment requirements of Ind AS 109 and the amount recognized less cumulative amortization.

 Any increase in the liability relating to financial guarantees is recorded in the statement of profit and loss.
-The notional commission is recognised in the statement of profit and loss under the head fees and commission income on a straight-line basis over the life of the guarantee.
+The notional commission is recognized in the statement of profit and loss under the head fees and commission income on a straight-line basis over the life of the guarantee.

-3.16 Retirement and other employee benefits

-Defined contribution plans
+3.16 Retirement and other employee benefits, Defined contribution plans